 How to Talk About COVID-19 Vaccines With Friends and Family

-It’s normal to have questions and concerns about the COVID-19 vaccines.
+It’s normal to have questions and concerns about COVID and the vaccines.

 The amount of information—and misconceptions—about the virus and vaccines can be overwhelming.

-There’re good ways to address people’s questions and concerns, especially if you’re trying to get someone to get vaccinated who
+There are good ways to address people’s questions and concerns, especially if you’re trying to get someone to get vaccinated who:

 - Doesn’t want or feel the need to.